the1johnson/cdk-workshop-tut/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+## Debugging

+Ran into this error

+`Unable to resolve AWS account to use.
+It must be either configured when you define your CDK Stack, or through the environment`

+I needed to delete my AWS config and credentials and generate them anew with a profile param

+`aws configure --profile rudolph`